StanEffy/bikery/README.md

 # Bikery - roll the HEL out of here!

 http://35.180.152.206/ - this is where you can have a look on a working app.
-(Combined node + react deployed to AWS EC2)
+(Combined node + react deployed to AWS EC2 as a Docker container)
-### This is **previous** version of an app.
-Newer one can be used in docker

 This is a project based on a dataset which consisted of three months of lovely bike journeys around Helsinki.
 The collection of the documents is about 3 000 000, so you can easily learn some patterns in paths in the city and